skat/rsu-b2b-sample-client-java/README.md

 environments = [ "TFE", "NEWENV" ]
 ```

-Then add endpoints for each the three services, e.g.:
+Then add endpoints for each of the three services, e.g.:

 ```
 endpoints {